gilbox/css-bliss/README.md

         ...
     }

+# Linter

+This tool does not exist, but it would be cool if it did.

+- Confirm proper naming
+- Enforce flat `@extend`s

 # Semantics

 When choosing names, ignore function, concentrate on style.
 Just because we have a section on our website named *music* doesn't meen that we should name our module `MusicCard`.
 Name it `Card` instead.
 But if we need a modifier for a green-tinted card in the section we're currently working one (which happens to be the music section) name it `Card--greenTint`.
 If it truly is specific to that section then `Card--music` is OK as well.